Selection and Ordering Policies for Hiring Pipelines via Linear Programming: ProbeTop-k Problem

 \section{ProbeTop-k Problem}

-In this section, we provide our algorithm and analysis for the ProbeTop-$k$ problem, where candidates are sequentially interviewed.
-We develop a non-adaptive, committed policy that achieves a $(1 - e^{-k}k^k/k!)$ approximation of any policy (adaptive, non-committed).
-The algorithm first solves a LP relaxation that upper bounds the performance of any (adaptive, non-committed) algorithm, and uses the LP solution as an input to decide the candidates that will be interviewed, in which order, and whether to hire an interviewed candidate, given her value.
+In this section, we provide our algorithm and analysis for the ProbeTop-$k$ problem, where applicants are sequentially interviewed.
+We develop a non-adaptive, committed policy that achieves a $(1 - e^{-k}k^k/k!)$ approximation of any (adaptive, non-committed) policy.
+The algorithm first solves an LP relaxation that upper-bounds the performance of any (adaptive, non-committed) policy, and uses then the LP solution as an input to decide the applicants that will be interviewed, in which order, and whether to hire an interviewed applicant, given their value.

-In Section \ref{sec:ptkLP} we introduce the LP in question.
-In Section \ref{sec:ptkDR} we introduce a simple dependent rounding scheme that will be used in our approximation algorithm.
-In Section \ref{sec:ptkALG} we introduce our approximation algorithm and show that it attains the mentioned approximation guarantee.
-In Section \ref{subsec:weighted_ber} we treat the special case when values are distributed as weighted Bernoulli random variables.
-The proofs and complementary material of this section are presented in Appendix \ref{ap:ptk}.
+In \Cref{sec:ptkLP} we state the LP in question.
+In \Cref{sec:ptkDR} we introduce a simple dependent rounding scheme that will be used in our approximation algorithm.
+In \Cref{sec:ptkstatement,sec:ptk_analysis} we introduce and analyze our approximation algorithm. \orrev{In \Cref{sec:ptas} we explain how to use our approximation algorithm as a subroutine for obtaining a PTAS.} In \Cref{subsec:weighted_ber} we treat the special case where values are distributed as weighted Bernoulli random variables \orrev{and extend our results to the Sequential Offering problem}.
 The analyses in this section, as well as those in \Cref{sec:paral} make use of correlation gap results by \citet{yan2011mechanism} and dependent rounding schemes by \citet{gandhi2006dependent}.
-We recommend readers who are not familiar with these papers to visit Appendix \ref{sec:known_results} before reading the proofs.
+We recommend readers who are not familiar with these papers to visit \Cref{sec:known_results}\orrev{, which contains a summary of the relevant technical results contained in the previously mentioned papers,} before reading the proofs.
+Throughout this section (except for \Cref{subsec:weighted_ber}) we use the word applicant indistinctly from candidate to avoid any confusion, although we had previously distinguished that an applicant becomes a candidate after being interviewed.

-\subsection{Linear program}
+\subsection{Linear Program}

-Consider the linear program $\LP_{\ptk}$, which for any instance of ProbeTop-$k$, upper bounds the performance of all possible policies.
-In $\LP_{\ptk}$, variable $y_i$ is to be interpreted as the probability that candidate $i$ is interviewed.
-Variable $x_{ij}$ is to be interpreted as the probability that candidate $i$ is hired and $V_i = r_j$.
+Consider the linear program $\LP_{\ptk}$, which for any instance of ProbeTop-$k$, upper-bounds the performance of all possible policies.
+We acknowledge that linear programs in this spirit have been used exhaustively in the literature.
+Indeed, this relaxation is used to approach the same problem in \citet{segev2021efficient}, and it consists of a special case of the linear program used in \citet{gupta2013stochastic}.
+In $\LP_{\ptk}$, variable $y_i$ is to be interpreted as the probability that applicant $i$ is interviewed.
+The variable $x_{ij}$ is to be interpreted as the probability that $i$ is hired when $V_i = r_j$.

-We first show that $\LP_{\ptk}$ upper bounds the optimal (adaptive, non-committed) algorithm.
+We first show that $\LP_{\ptk}$ upper-bounds the optimal (adaptive, non-committed) algorithm.